-Yorkshire pudding recipes are technically not "dessert recipes," but because so many visitors have requested them, and because they taste almost as good as dessert when served with roast beef and gravy, I've included them for your enjoyment.
+These old fashioned Yorkshire pudding recipes are not dessert puddings, but because so many visitors have requested them, and because they taste almost as good as a dessert when served with roast beef and gravy, I've included them for your enjoyment.

-You'll be able to make light, deliciously crisp puddings you'll be proud to serve at your dining-room table.
-It's the only traditional side dish for roast beef.
+light, deliciously crisp puddings that you'll be proud to serve at your

 Mom's Recipe Scrapbooks (c.
 1920s)